arho/example-voting-app/README.md

 6. Employing a deployment strategy such as Canary or Blue/Green Deployment.
 7. Setting resource limits for each container.
 8. Dividing dev/test workloads and production workloads over different clusters.
+9. Probes for containers.
+10. Managing the repo with Terraform for Action secret management.
+(For example, adding AKS secrets)